 At the Broke Backpacker, we take outdoor supplies very seriously.
 We’ve spent hundreds of hours testing, reviewing, and abusing a lot of gear, and have become pretty good at separating the heroes from the zeroes.

 It is our pleasure to share our experiences with you so that you may become a better adventurer.

 Below are a series of gear reviews that will put you in touch with everything you need to have a successful, enjoyable, and safe hiking adventure.

 Don’t be a rook and bring a brand new pair of hiking boots or use your smartphone as a flashlight.
-Invest in quality items and you’ll find that the best hikes in Colorado will only get better.
+Invest in quality items and you’ll find that your adventure will only get better.